urbit/urbit.org/content/blog/iot.md

 rather than a prescriptive and exhaustive one.
 This picture will necessarily be biased by my personal proclivities and expertise, or lack thereof.

-Any discuss on the future of moons is incomplete without mentioning the possibility of [lunar emancipation](@/faq/#more-planets) to increase the number of planets, but we leave this to the side for our discussion.
+Any discussion on the future of moons is incomplete without mentioning the possibility of [lunar emancipation](@/faq/#more-planets) to increase the number of planets, but we leave this to the side for our discussion.